Navyam-04/Python-ETL-Pipeline-on-Databricks/README.md

 ## 8. Future Improvements

-- **Parameterization:** Use Databricks Widgets or Job Parameters to make file paths and table names configurable.
+- **Parameterization:** Convert hardcoded values like file paths and table names into **Databricks Job Parameters**.
+This would allow the pipeline to be run with different inputs without changing the code.

-- **Secret Management:** Store the API key securely using Databricks Secrets instead of hardcoding it in the notebook.
-- **Data Quality Checks:** Add a fourth notebook to the workflow that runs data quality checks on the Gold table to ensure accuracy.
+- **Data Quality Checks:** Integrate a dedicated data quality testing step.
+This would run automated checks (e.g., for nulls, duplicates, or incorrect values) on the Bronze, Silver, and Gold tables to ensure data integrity throughout the pipeline.

+- **Incremental Loading:** For greater efficiency with large datasets, the pipeline could be optimized to process only new or changed data.
+This would involve using **Databricks Auto Loader** for ingestion and the **`MERGE`** command to upsert data into the final tables.

+- **CI/CD Integration:** Set up a CI/CD (Continuous Integration/Continuous Deployment) pipeline using **GitHub Actions** to automatically test and deploy code changes to the Databricks workspace, creating a professional and automated development lifecycle.
 ---

 ## 🛡️ License